ellysh/bash-programming-from-scratch/manuscript/finalwords.md

 |  | |
 | [Video games](https://en.wikipedia.org/wiki/Video_game) | C++ |

-It is not enough to know a programming language to become a high-class developer.
-It is necessary to know the technologies that are used in the specific applied domain.
+Unfortunately, it is not enough to know one specific programming language to become a lead developer.
+You need to know the technologies that are used in the specific applied domain.
 For example, an information security expert must understand the architecture of computer networks and operating systems.
-As you grow professionally, you will come to understand what technologies you need to learn.
+As you grow professionally, you will get the list of technologies that you should learn.

-Suppose you have chosen your applied domain and programming language.
-Now it is time to enroll in a free online course.
+Suppose that you have chosen the applied domain and programming language.
+Now it is time to enroll in the corresponding online course.
 This book has introduced you to the basics of programming.
-So, learning a new language will go faster.
-The statements of Python or C++ will seem familiar to you from Bash.
-However, these languages have concepts that you will have to learn from scratch.
+Thus, learning the new language will go faster.
+You will find that some Python and C++ statements look the same as in Bash.
+However, these languages have concepts that you have to learn from scratch.
 Do not lose your motivation.
 Apply the new knowledge into practice and learn from your mistakes.
 This is the only way to get results.

-I hope you learned something new from this book and had an enjoyable time reading it.
+I hope that you learned something new from this book and had an enjoyable time while reading it.
 If you like the book, please share it with your friends.
-I would also appreciate it if you would take a few minutes to write a review on [Goodreads](https://www.goodreads.com/book/show/57301128-bash-programming-from-scratch).
+I would also appreciate it if you would take a few minutes to score it on [Goodreads](https://www.goodreads.com/book/show/57301128-bash-programming-from-scratch).

-If you have any questions or comments about the book, write me to [petrsum@gmail.com](mailto:petrsum@gmail.com).
-Also, ask questions in the "Issues" section of the [GitHub repository of the book](https://github.com/ellysh/bash-programming-from-scratch/issues).
+If you have any questions or comments about this book, please write to me here: [petrsum@gmail.com](mailto:petrsum@gmail.com).
+Also, you can ask questions in the "Issues" section of the [GitHub repository of the book](https://github.com/ellysh/bash-programming-from-scratch/issues).

 Thank you for reading "Bash programming from scratch"!

 # Acknowledgements

-Nobody writes a book alone.
-Several people helped me write this book.
-Some of them suggested me a general idea.
-Others gave me comments and advices.
-These are the people I want to thank.
+Nobody writes his book alone.
+Several people helped me a lot with this work.
+Some of them suggested just general ideas.
+Others gave me comments and recommendations.
+These are the people I want to thank here.

-Thanks to Sophia Kayunova for the wish to learn how to program.
-It led me to the idea of writing a programming guide for my friends.
+Thanks to Sophia Kayunova for the idea of the programming book for beginners.
+It gave me a strong motivation to write a book for my friends who asked me about programming.

 Thanks to Vitaly Lipatov for introducing me to Linux and Bash.
-He laid the foundation of my professional skills.
+He taught me programming basics and showed me the world of open-source software.

-Thanks to Ruslan Piasetskyi for consulting on Bash.
+Thanks to Ruslan Piasetskyi for consulting on some Bash topics.
 He explained to me the idioms and pitfalls of the language.

 Thanks also to everyone who supported me and motivated me to finish this work.